 - 1. Prior to traveling, every student must submit attend CCE Orientation and submit a CCE proposal with the GEO Office and it must meet approval. - Asbury University reserves the right to exclude from off-campus participation any student who is involved in conduct leading to disciplinary action or who may have a disability which cannot be accommodated. - 3.
 Depending on the type of travel, students may need to fill out travel and liability forms with Asbury University. - 4.
-All students traveling abroad under Asbury University authority must obtain an International Student Identification Card (ISIC), which is available directly through the GEO Office. - 5.
+All students traveling abroad under Asbury University authority must obtain travel and health insurance, which is available directly through the GEO Office. - 5.
 Before departing, students must meet all paperwork and academic requirements. - 6.
-Upon returning, students must complete their CCE academic requirements and evaluations within 30 days after returning from the trip.
-For students traveling with outside organizations (non-Asbury), they must also show date verification on their passport or ticket stubs.
-Students trying to complete their CCE requirements after the 30 day time-period must submit an appeals form to the CCE Committee. - 7.
+Upon returning, students must complete their CCE academic requirements and evaluations within 30 days after returning from the trip. - 7.
 Credit for completing the requirement is listed on student's academic audit with the course designation: CCE 073.